scalar-labs/docs-scalardb/docs/latest/scalardb-cluster/developer-guide-for-scalardb-cluster-with-java-api.md

 Other than that, using ScalarDB Cluster SQL via Spring Data JDBC for ScalarDB is the same as using Spring Data JDBC for ScalarDB.
 For details about Spring Data JDBC for ScalarDB, see [Guide of Spring Data JDBC for ScalarDB](https://github.com/scalar-labs/scalardb-sql/blob/main/docs/spring-data-guide.md).

-### Client configurations
+### ScalarDB Cluster SQL client configurations

-The following table shows the configurations for ScalarDB Cluster SQL Client.
+The following table shows the configurations for ScalarDB Cluster SQL.

 | Name                                               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                            | Default                |
 |----------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------|